-Item Name Description Feature Class Name Data Format (Polygon/Line/ Point/GDB Table) Future Flood Hazard Perform future condition flood hazard analyses to determine the location and magnitude of both 1.0% annual chance and 0.2% annual chance flood events FutFldHazard Polygon Develop high-level, region-wide, and largely GIS-based future condition flood exposure analyses using the information identified in the flood hazard analysis to identify who and what might be harmed within the region for, at a minimum, both 1.0% annual chance and 0.2% annual chance flood events FutFldExpPol Polygon Future Exposure Develop high-level, region-wide, and largely GIS-based future condition flood exposure analyses using the information identified in the flood hazard analysis to identify who and what might be harmed within the region for, at a minimum, both 1.0% annual chance and 0.2% annual chance flood events FutFldExpLn Polyline Develop high-level, region-wide, and largely GIS-based future condition flood exposure analyses using the information identified in the flood hazard analysis to identify who and what might be harmed within the region for, at a minimum, both 1.0% annual chance and 0.2% annual chance flood events FutFldExpPt Point Combines the Exposure Poly, Line, and Point data into a single master layer, also includes Vulnerability data FutFldExpAll All
+Item Name Description Feature Class Name Data Format (Polygon/Line/ Point/GDB Table) Future Flood Hazard Perform future condition flood hazard analyses to determine the location and magnitude of both 1.0% ACE and 0.2% ACE floods.
+FutFldHazard Polygon Future Exposure Develop high-level, region-wide, and largely GIS-based future condition flood exposure analyses using the information identified in the flood hazard analysis to identify who and what might be harmed within the region for, at a minimum, both 1.0% ACE and 0.2% ACE floods.
+FutFldExpPol Polygon Develop high-level, region-wide, and largely GIS-based future condition flood exposure analyses using the information identified in the flood hazard analysis to identify who and what might be harmed within the region for, at a minimum, both 1.0% ACE and 0.2% ACE floods.
+FutFldExpLn Polyline Develop high-level, region-wide, and largely GIS-based future condition flood exposure analyses using the information identified in the flood hazard analysis to identify who and what might be harmed within the region for, at a minimum, both 1.0% ACE and 0.2% ACE floods.
+FutFldExpPt Point Combines the Exposure Poly, Line, and Point data into a single master layer, also includes Vulnerability data FutFldExpAll All